 |---|---|---|

-| vsaa | vsaa=124.52,4.12,2,1 | Azimuth, altitude target.
+| vsaa | vsaa=124.52,4.12,2,1 | Azimuth, Altitude Target.
 Comma-separated az/alt target followed by az/alt tolerance, all in degrees |

-| vsaltp | vsaltp=false | Altitude priority.
-Determines whether the search interpolates for altitude (true, default) or azimuth (false) |
+| vsaltp | vsaltp=false | Altitude Priority.
+Determines whether search interpolates for altitude (true, default) or azimuth (false) |

-| vsd | vsd=15811200 | Search duration.
-Search period length, in seconds, from the app-selected date/time (use the ‘dt’ param to set the date/time) |
+| vsd | vsd=15768000 | Search Duration.
+Search period length, in seconds, from app selected date/time (use the ‘dt’ param to set date/time).
+Currently only four values are honoured: 15768000 (~6 months), 31536000 (1 year), 63072000 (2 years), 157680000 (5 years).
+Other values are ignored. |

-| vsr | vsr=false | Range mode.
+| vsr | vsr=false | Range Mode.
 Range mode (true, default) or single target mode (false).
-In Range Mode, the search checks for the target body crossing the bounds of the az/alt region specified by the ‘vsaa’ parameter.
-In Single Target Mode, we interpolate the priority. |
+In Range Mode, the search checks for the target body crossing the bounds of the az/alt region specified by ‘vsaa’ parameter.
+In Single Target Mode, we interpolate the priority |

-| vsb | vsb=moon | Body. ‘sun’, ‘moon’, or ‘gc’ (galactic center).
+| vsb | vsb=moon | Body. ‘sun’, ‘moon’, or ‘gc’ (galactic centre).
 The body of interest. |

-| vsa | vsa=-1 | Disk alignment. -1, 0, or 1.
+| vsa | vsa=-1 | Disk Alignment. -1, 0, or 1.
 For bodies with known semidiameter (sun, moon), specifies whether the body should be aligned using the bottom (-1), centre (0, default), or top (+1) of the disk |

 Visual Search Filters